WHAT IS CHILD SUPPORT IN VIRGINIA?

 - Shared custody.
-A child stays with the each parent at least 91 days (including overnights) during the year is considered to be shared custody.
+A child who stays with each parent at least 91 days (including overnights) during the year is considered to be shared custody.

 - Split custody.
 When the parties have more than one child and each party has custody of at least one child for a majority of the year.

-The court will calculate the guidelines based upon the custodial arrangement, the parties’ respective incomes, childcare costs, and the healthcare premiums paid by each parent.
+The court will calculate the guidelines based upon the custodial arrangement, the respective incomes of each parent, childcare costs, and the healthcare premiums paid by each parent.

 As divorce attorneys in Virginia, NOVA Legal Professionals will help you look at factors including income, visitation, child care costs and health care costs and adjustments for support of other children to determine how much child support you should receive or pay in Northern Virginia.
 Read more about how we have helped our clients here.